 The SDF allows subcycling of schemes, or calling a subset of schemes at a smaller time step than others.
-The subcycle loop = n >element in the subcycle n times during one ccpp_run call.
-An example of this is found in the $FV3_GFS_v15.xm1$ SDF, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):
+The <subcycle loop = n> element in the SDF controls this function.
+All schemes within such an element are called n times during one ccpp_run call.
+An example of this is found in the FV3_GFS_v15.xml SDF, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):